Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOMBIE ATTACK (UKRAINE)

-Yes, your guess is right, folks: look no further than the "empty Tankard!"; the Ukrainians' style adheres at times to slower, stomping numbers ("Justice"), but the rest is well-constructed German, "alcoholic" speed/thrash which suddenly btanches out into raging Kreator-esque thrash ("Nuclear Disaster").
+The EP: look no further than the "empty Tankard!"; the Ukrainians' style adheres at times to slower, stomping numbers ("Justice"), but the rest is well-constructed German, "alcoholic" speed/thrash which suddenly branches out into raging Kreator-esque thrash ("Nuclear Disaster").
 The band's "godfathers" are honoured at the end with an excellent faithful cover of "Zombie Attack", the only difference coming from the gruff deathy vocals.

 ZOMBIE HOLOCAUST (USA)